 If you have reduced liver function or liver disease such as hepatitis, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 If you experience symptoms of liver problems such as fatigue, feeling unwell, loss of appetite, nausea, yellowing of the skin or whites of the eyes, dark urine, pale stools, abdominal pain or swelling, and itchy skin, contact your doctor immediately.

 People with moderate-to-severe liver disease should not use tipranavir.

-Other medications: Tipranavir may interact with a number of medications, which may mean a change in how you take this medication (see “What medications can interact with this medication?”).
-Tell your doctor of all medications that you are taking.
-Certain medications should not be taken with tipranavir at all (see “Who should NOT take this medication?”).
+Other medications: Tipranavir may interact with a number of medications, which may mean a change in how you take this medication (see "What medications can interact with this medication?").
+Tell your doctor about all medications that you are taking.
+Certain medications should not be taken with tipranavir at all (see "Who should NOT take this medication?").